Richard-Wang-fs/aws_cryptominer_defense_template/README.md

 ---

+## ⚠️ Disclaimer

+This project was developed solely for educational purposes as part of a university assignment on cloud security.
+It is not intended for use in production environments.
+While the code demonstrates realistic AWS configurations and automated defense logic, it may lack critical safeguards, auditing controls, and reliability guarantees required in real-world deployments.

+Use at your own risk.

+---

 ## 🔧 What It Does

 Once deployed, the system performs the following actions automatically upon receiving a GuardDuty finding: